singh1114/pythonprogramming/_posts/2020-10-31-face-recognition-in-python.md

 ---
 layout: post
-title: Face Recognition in Python
+title: Face Recognition in Python and OpenCV
 date: 2020-10-31T17:23:09.566Z
 updated_date: 2020-10-31T17:23:09.663Z
 description: Face Recognition in Python using Open CV and other packages